philrz/super/docs/commands/super.md

 By invoking the `-c` option, a query expressed in the [SuperSQL language](../language/README.md) may be specified and applied to the input stream.

-Super's data model is based on super-structured data, meaning that all data is both strongly _and_ dynamically typed and need not conform to a homogeneous schema.
+The [super data model](../formats/zed.md) is based on [super-structured data](../formats/README.md#2-a-super-structured-pattern), meaning that all data is both strongly _and_ dynamically typed and need not conform to a homogeneous schema.
 The type structure is self-describing so it's easy to daisy-chain queries and inspect data at any point in a complex query or data pipeline.